Skip to content

 AxonOps Self-Hosted

 AxonOps Self-Hosted lets you run the AxonOps control plane inside your own infrastructure.
-You deploy AxonOps Server and AxonOps Dashboard alongside your existing Cassandra and Kafka environments, while the AxonOps agent runs on the data plane hosts.
+You deploy AxonOps Server and AxonOps Dashboard alongside your existing Cassandra and Kafka environments, while axon-agent runs on the data plane hosts.

 How it works